SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Silk Rose replied, "Because I needed to write this story for a comedy entry in the [A Thousand Words Contest IV](https://www.fimfiction.net/group/216361/a-thousand-words/thread/561086/a-thousand-words-contest-iv-2025-may-25-jul-06)."

-Twilight, the narrator one, asks, "So, this is all just a bit for a one-thousand word story?"
+Twilight, the narrator one, asks, "So, this is all just a bit for a one thousand word story?"

 Silk Rose replied, "Yes.
 None of those previous changes before this meeting ever actually happened.
 I just wrote them in to give examples."

-A darkness spreads across Twilight, the pony's face.
+A darkness spreads across pony Twilight's face.
 "How many words are left in this story?"

 Rarity replies, "Five hundred and forty."